 Water is one of the most commonly used natural resources, serving intrinsic and essential functions in the community on a daily basis for people, plants, and animals.
-A watershed (or "basin") is the land area from which all area waters (surface and groundwater) drain into stream systems and aquifers.
+A watershed is the land area from which all area waters (surface and groundwater) drain into stream systems and aquifers.
 Groundwater aquifers can be contained within a single watershed or can be so large that several watersheds are within the aquifer.
 Over 70% of all Wisconsin, communities (that is, every two out of three State residents) rely on groundwater not only for domestic use, but also for agriculture, industrial uses, and recreational purposes.
-The Town of Lamont is in the Middle Pecatonica, Lower East Branch Pecatonica, and the Lower Pecatonica river basins.
-See Map 3.2.1, for the Town of Lamont Water Resource Map and Map 3.2.2, County Depth to Water Table Map for more information.
+The Town of Wayne is mainly in the Lower Pecatonica River watershed, with smaller parts of the Town in the Lower East Branch of the Pecatonica River and the Jordan and Skinner Creeks basins.
+See Map 3.2.1, for the Town of Wayne Water Resource Map and Map 3.2.2, County Depth to Water Table Map for more information.